pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

     initial commit

 A tree can refer to one or more "blob" objects, each corresponding to a file.
-In addition, a tree can also refer to other tree objects, thus creating a directory hierarchy.
+In addition, a tree can refer to other tree objects, thus creating a directory hierarchy.
 You can examine the contents of any tree using ls-tree (remember that a long enough initial portion of the SHA1 will also work):